yutingli75/yutingli75.github.io/_pages/publications.md

   - /publications.html
 ---

+Please contact me for copies of papers not accessible to you.

 ### Under review

 1. Which predicates are factive?
 An empirical investigation. <b> Judith Tonhauser </b> and Judith Degen.
 Under review with <i> Language</i>.